 A spread in forex trading refers to the gap between the buying price, also known as the asking price, and the selling price, or the bid price of a currency pair.
 It shows the cost of trading within the firms.
 Spreads are quoted in pips, the standard unit of price measurement in the foreign exchange market.

-Fixed spreads are fixed at a certain level irrespective of the market forces of demand and supply.
-They are safe for new players since they guarantee regular and predictable winnings.
-Variable spreads change their value depending on the market conditions.
+Fixed spreads are predictable on a given level and do not change despite the market forces of demand and supply.
+They are safe for new players because they offer stable and predictable wins.
+Variable spreads are one that changes value according to the market.

-A number of factors help to determine the spreads evident in the US market, as depicted below.
+Several factors contribute to the determination of the spreads seen in the US market, as illustrated below.

-• Federal Reserve Announcements: The Federal Reserve’s actions, such as decisions on interest rates or monetary policy, can shift the market and influence spreads.
+- Federal Reserve Announcements: The Federal Reserve’s decisions, including interest rate or monetary policy decisions, can move the market and affect spreads.

 In this case, the spreads vary depending on the brokers used.
 For instance, Forex.com offers competitive spreads, which are sometimes tighter than those offered by other brokers.
 IG provides both fixed and floating spreads, suitable for every trading style.